EdwardG21/hitsteps/README.md

-# clickystats
+# hipsteps
-Clicky stats for SCHLIX CMS
+Hipsteps for SCHLIX CMS